 At the recent Alchemical Landscape conference in Cambridge, there was some interesting analysis of the portrayal of landscape in the opening sequence of Alan Clarke’s Play For Today episode, Penda’s Fen (1974).
-The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.
+The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities of English landscape; on the one hand, the typical pastoral … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.

 This article contains narrative spoilers.
 From its very earliest occurrences, electronic instrumentation and music has been used in cinema to signpost various aspects of mental health problems and issues within diegetic characters.
-Alongside its uses in creating alien worlds, electronic instrumentation seems to, at least in the eyes of the films’ creators, have an ability … Continue reading Electronic Music And Mental Illness In Cinema.
+Alongside its uses in creating alien worlds, electronic instrumentation seems to, at least in the eyes of the films’ creators, have an ability to go deep within the human psyche as well as … Continue reading Electronic Music And Mental Illness In Cinema.

 As the Folk Horror canon expands into more forms of media and territory, the Folk Horror Chain becomes less useful as a tool for looking at thematic material.
 This is partly due to it being derived as an idea from one medium and one that is explicitly narrative based.
-Yet, some of its ideas can … Continue reading Questioning Nostalgia In Folk Horror.
+Yet, some of its ideas can be loosely translated into the area of reception studies of … Continue reading Questioning Nostalgia In Folk Horror.

 Out of all of the archive television currently missing, presumed destroyed, I think the most exciting and saddening loss is a little-advertised series called Tales of Mystery.
-Even though the rumours currently flying around of the potential finds of Philip Morris and TIEA are mostly grounded in the likes of Doctor Who and Dad’s Army, … Continue reading Tales of Mystery (1961-1963) – What Was It Like?
+Even though the rumours currently flying around of the potential finds of Philip Morris and TIEA are mostly grounded in the likes of Doctor Who and Dad’s Army, a small part of me hopes for this archive gem … Continue reading Tales of Mystery (1961-1963) – What Was It Like?
 (Algernon Blackwood).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Though of course subjective, the natural Kierkegaardian immediacy of the music is instantly on show.
 Several sections of brooding along these themes can be read almost as seductions, with the build-ups working easily as well as the seduction segments from The Miraculous Mandarin.
-The pairs of strings … Continue reading Eroticism in the Music of Béla Bartók – Part 5 (Post-Modern Pulp).
+The pairs of strings that seem to roll over each other as they begin … Continue reading Eroticism in the Music of Béla Bartók – Part 5 (Post-Modern Pulp).

 The Insertion and Removal Through Post-Wagnerian Ideals and New Media of Eroticism in the Music of Béla Bartók.
 Introduction.
 The music of Béla Bartók sits with some uncertainty between the last dying cries of Romanticism and the encroaching presence of Modernism.
-With this clash of ideals producing the composer’s early work, Bartók’s music appears to … Continue reading Eroticism In The Music Of Béla Bartók – Part 1 (Introduction).
+With this clash of ideals producing the composer’s early work, Bartók’s music appears to have no choice but to address another line of interest … Continue reading Eroticism In The Music Of Béla Bartók – Part 1 (Introduction).

 The BBC experienced a real golden age for television horror during the late 1960s and 1970s.
 Almost every year seems to have produced an array of horror delights, ranging from ghost stories of all types to full blown, psychological nightmares.
-Though now over half of the series is missing from the archives, 1972’s horror anthology … Continue reading BBC Dead of Night (1972) – BFI
+Though now over half of the series is missing from the archives, 1972’s horror anthology Dead of Night and its surviving three episodes represent a … Continue reading BBC Dead of Night (1972) – BFI

 Unlike the other recovered story from the haul of 11 complete episodes found by Phillip Morris (of which 9 were missing), The Web of Fear (1968) does have a reputation to live up to.
-The story has always been high up on people’s lists to see (up there with Fury from the Deep and Power … Continue reading Doctor Who – The Web of Fear (Missing Episodes) + Speculation on Future Finds.
+The story has always been high up on people’s lists to see (up there with Fury from the Deep and Power of the Daleks) even making it into the DWM top … Continue reading Doctor Who – The Web of Fear (Missing Episodes) + Speculation on Future Finds.

 It came with great relief that the Doctor Who missing episodes rumour that had been circulating fan forums for several months (as well as inner circles for a number of years) finally began to produce material on the 10th of October.
-Two stories have been released for the first time, allowing viewers and fans to … Continue reading Doctor Who – The Enemy of the World (Missing Episodes).
+Two stories have been released for the first time, allowing viewers and fans to watch them since their original broadcast 45 years ago.
+The … Continue reading Doctor Who – The Enemy of the World (Missing Episodes).